nuccinc/distributed-computing/README.md

 ## Updates

-- Added automated native installation support for Ubuntu, Debian, and Kali
-- Added `nuccd` support for MacOS/Linux-based Docker installations
+- As of 10:41 AM Central, [https://boinc.berkeley.edu/](https://boinc.berkeley.edu/) appears to be down, which will cause Windows automated native installation to fail.
-- Fixed allow_gui_rpc for remote monitoring of Docker and native MacOS tasks
+- Updated `quickstart.bat` for easier and more automated Windows native installation.
+- Should have automated native installation compatible with Fedora/CentOS/RHEL in the near future.
+- Automated native installation for Arch will come last (sorry, but you guys should already know what you're doing)
+- Will eventually additional parameters to `quickstart.bat` in the future to specify custom project URL and weak key for both native and Docker-based installations.

 ---